buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.14
+   - Updated to work explicitly on Minecraft 1.13.
+This is only a port of the previous version to 1.13; new deaths will be added in the next update.

+0.13
+   - Added `/mute-deaths` as another command to silence death messages in the client until the restart.
+This functions identically to the existing `/ignore-deaths`.
+   - Added a new config option: `brick-dropping-dragon`.
+This option is not currently implemented.
+This option was intended to regulate whether or not players will drop a lored brick at their feet whenever the dragon death scream is heard, similar to wither spawns for the existing `brick-dropping` config option.

 0.12
    - Added handling of deaths by illusioner.
 Existing versions of the plugin require the addition of the keys msg.arrow.illusioner.item and msg.arrow.illusioner.noitem.
 Note that this addition makes the assumption that illusioners can't use melee weapons.
    - Added personal muting of death messages until server restart.
 Players can suppress death messages appearing in their chat feed until a server restart with the toggle command `/ignore-deaths`.
 Death messages will be received again to the feed after running the same command.